 I had never heard of Holland until I ran across an article by her after the investigation, but she turned out to be fascinating.
 In 1913, she even wrote a series of short stories about her adventures under the name “Mistress of Mysteries;” one of them was about the Bate murder.
 I located some of them and republished a compilation on Amazon for the lowest price they’d let me – they’re delightful cozy city mysteries.
 I also included an introduction about her life and a copy of her analysis of the Bate murder car, which she wrote up for the Chicago American.
 I feel as though her career was probably just getting started when she died in 1915.

 At the time of the Bate murder, Mary was helping to educate U.S. authorities in the science of fingerprint analysis, which she’d studied in London.
-While not an official member of the Chicago police, she often consulted for them, and would serve give forensic evidence at the
+While not an official member of the Chicago police, she often consulted for them.
+Testimony she gave about fingerprinting led to the first person hanged for murder based on fingerprint evidence in 1912.

 Whether she was right about the third person in the Bate murder is still not known – the mystery was never solved.
 I’m now working on putting together more of the mystery of her own life.
 I knew she died around 1915, but I’m not sure what the cause of death was.
 And her probate file brings up some NEW mysteries: she’d been divorced from her husband in 1909 (he sued for divorce on the grounds that she’d deserted him for two years), then remarried and divorced again very quickly, and was on good enough terms with her first husband in 1913 that he was a witness when she signed her will.